Skip to main content

 1. Paste the "Origin Domain"

-1. Copy the CNAME value from the CDN Console to "Custom CDN CName".
+1. Copy the CNAME value from the CDN Console to "Custom CDN CName"

 Step 2: Configure Domain CNAME Resolution Record

-2. Locate the DNS record page
+2. Find the domain resolution record page

 3. Add CNAME record